itsumura-h/nim-basolato/README.md

 ---

-A full-stack web framework for Nim, based on [Jester](https://github.com/dom96/jester).
+An asynchronous full-stack web framework for Nim, based on [asynchttpserver](https://nim-lang.org/docs/asynchttpserver.html).

 :warning: This project is under heavy development.
 It's not yet production-ready. :warning: